blockiosaurus/hydra-staking/README.md

 # hydra-staking
-An escrowless staking contract using hydra fanout
+An escrowless staking CLI using hydra fanout